Davidson-Library/Systems-Documentation/alma-digital/syllabi/README.md

 Davidson College Library collects course syllabi through user-deposits in Alma.
 This empowers users in the metadata creation process and it alleviates processing time for library workers.
 Alma Digital (know as Digital Davidson) is a centralized place for current students, faculty, and staff to view past syllabi for a variety of purposes, e.g., curriculum assessment, text analysis, course planning, and accreditation.
 This section of the documentation is intended for those processing syllabi in Alma (library workers).

-## Table of Contents
+## Table of Contents (TOC)

-There are five tracks in this workflow:
+There are five tracks in this workflow.
+You can use the TOC to navigate around or click through each page separately with the ["Next" button](https://davidson-college-library.gitbook.io/systems-documentation/alma-digital/syllabi/simple-deposits) at the bottom of each page.
+Before diving into each track, let's get set up in Alma.

 - [Simple Deposit Track](#simple-deposit-track)
 - [Missing/Incomplete Title](#missingincomplete-title)